Final Days: Tales from the End Times (2025) review – Tales from the bargain bin

 So that’s three segments and we are 20 minutes in, I am exhausted!
 The rest of the segments all follow a similar theme.
 They are so damn unremarkable that I am not going to waste your time talking about them.
 One of them does feature the worst “old woman” wig I have ever seen in a horror movie, though, so that’s pretty neat.

 Final Days is ruthlessly unoriginal.
-Each of the segments is, basically, a portmanteau of numerous other horror films.
+Each of the segments is basically a portmanteau of numerous other horror films.
 We have dark locations lit by torches with strange creatures hiding in the blackness reminiscent of REC.
 A creepy old person wandering around menacingly ala The Visit.
-Undead marauding zombies and bald cult leaders.
+Undead marauding zombies and bald cult leaders; you’ve seen it all before.

 The closest Final Days gets to originality is with its dishwater dull segment “Apocalypse Eve“.
 A story featuring two argumentative “lovers” coming to terms with their relationship and impending fate.
-It is so slow, though, that it feels extremely out of place.
+It is so slow however, that it feels extremely out of place.

 This story features a multiple minute scene of them trying to get a radio to work and that’s, pretty much, the highlight so take that as you will.
 I was impressed by the denim jeans, denim jacket, and check shirt combo, though.
 Very archaic!
 I am guessing this was set in the 90s?